 “Nancy made her own decision.”

-Since Nancy’s passing in July last year, Lisa and her family have dedicated themselves to raising awareness of SLOS and raising money for the organisations who helped Nancy.
+Since Nancy’s passing in July last year, Lisa and her family have dedicated themselves to raising awareness of the rare condition and raising money for the organisations who helped Nancy.

 She has raised and donated money, along with blankets and clothing, to the special care baby unit at the University Hospital of North Tees.